 - Seal Gland

-Parts of Hydraulic Cylinder
+Parts of a Hydraulic Cylinder

 The cold-drawn seamless tube is used as a material for the cylinder barrel.
 Its function is to contain the pressure within the barrel.

 So, it creates a free upward and downward movement of the piston.
-If the surface finish of the cylinder barrel is not so good, then there will create more friction between the piston and cylinder.
+If the surface finish of the cylinder barrel is not so good, then there will be more friction between the piston and cylinder.

-Hence there will be chances to damage piston seals due to the continuous movement of the piston within the cylinder.
+Hence, there will be chances to damage piston seals due to the continuous movement of the piston within the cylinder.

 The function of the hydraulic cylinder base is to contain the pressure from the other end of the cylinder barrel.
 This hydraulic cylinder base is also called a rod end.

-With the help of welding, bolting, or threading, it is connected with the cylinder.
+With the help of welding, bolting, or threading, it is connected to the cylinder.
 It also plays the role of cylinder mounting parts, which mount the devices such as a clevis, the cap flange, and the cap trunnion.

 Cylinder Head/End Cap